 The need for relatives to have non clinical spaces in which to visit their loved ones.

-Maggie is another long-term friend of the Artlink Hospital Arts Programme and has been a regular attender at the workshops over many years.
+Maggie is another long-term friend of the Artlink Hospital Arts Programme and has been a regular attendee at the workshops over many years.
 In the workshops Anne can hardly keep up with the paper supply for Maggie’s artworks and it proved no different during lockdown.
 Maggie has been super productive producing a vast array of exciting and vibrant artworks.
-Keep turning the pages; there is lots to enjoy and feast your eyes on.
+There is lots to enjoy and feast your eyes on.

 Joan is a long time friend of the Hospital Arts Programme and has been attending the workshops at the Glasshouses for many years.
 For anyone who knows Joan, they will know that lockdown is not going to put a stop to her creativity.
 Here you can see Joan displaying some of the works she had done over the last couple of months, being careful to socially distance of course.